-It is your responsibility to notify the LGHIB immediately of any eligibility changes, including change of address.
-You will be responsible for any claims paid by the LGHIP because of your failure to promptly notify the LGHIB of a change in your enrollment status or the eligibility of a covered dependent.
+It is your responsibility to notify Local Gov immediately of any eligibility changes, including change of address.
+You will be responsible for any claims paid by the LGHIP because of your failure to promptly notify Local Gov of a change in your enrollment status or the eligibility of a covered dependent.